Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Utility Function Definition

 Comparing the performance of different applications with conceptual different KPIs requires mapping functions to a common scale.
 We denote the scale as \textit{user-aware utility scale} and we define it with a dimensionless quantity in the range of [1, 5].
 The utility functions then describe the relationship between the amount of resources allocated to an application and the resulting experience of the user with the application.
 In the following section we define the utility functions for selected classes of applications and intents.
 First, we present the considered application classes, intents, and KPIs of the deployed implementations.
 Second, we discuss the selected user experience models from the literature.
 Third, we define the utility functions based on measurements and the user experience models.

 We consider five application classes: Web browsing, file download, video streaming, remote terminal work, and Voice-over-IP (VoIP) (Table \ref{tab:applications}). \textit{Web browsing} covers a wide range of use cases, as modern web standards facilitate the move from proprietary and platform-dependent software to responsive web applications running in the browser. \textit{File download} is the batch-transfer of data the user is waiting for, such as an email attachment.
 Use cases for adaptive \textit{video streaming} in the enterprise range from announcements to training videos, such as on-boarding lectures for new employees.
+Depending on the purpose, both, video-on-demand as well as live transmissions, are conceivable.
 In particular major announcements are taxing for the infrastructure when viewed by a large fraction of the staff in a short time-frame. \textit{Remote terminal work} by secure shell access allows administrators to access the terminals of servers, hosts, and switches from anywhere.
 The application class \textit{VoIP} includes office phones, conferencing by software or in the browser, and VoIP applications on smartphones.
 We denote the combination between an application class and intent as application \textit{type} and use the types \web{}, \dl{}, \voip{}, \live{}, \ssh{} and \voip{} as shorthands for the investigated combinations of application classes and intents.